 - Redfin provides a home value estimator that you can use to determine the value of your house.

 Available in 100+ U.S. markets, Redfin has near-nationwide coverage.
 However, it may not have agents in rural areas.
 If you want to compare available options in your area, you can also check out America’s top discount real estate brokers.

 How does Redfin Work?

 Redfin agents handle a large volume of customers amongst themselves.
 Further, Redfin saves on marketing by promoting its real estate agent service using its mobile app and website.
 So obviously, the critical limitation here is ensuring consistent service quality.
-A tech-centric approach and high volume of customers limit the amount of attention and support Redfin agents will be able to provide during a sale or a purchase.
+A tech-centric approach and a high volume of customers limit the attention and support Redfin agents provide during a sale or a purchase.

 💸 Explore More: Will Real Estate Commissions Keep Falling Sharply?